Honoring Tradition: NMRTC Rota Sailors Uphold Navy Pride Through Color Guard Service

 |0

-This work, Honoring Tradition: NMRTC Rota Sailors Uphold Navy Pride Through Color Guard Service [Image 2 of 2], by LCDR Alicia Sacks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Honoring Tradition: NMRTC Rota Sailors Uphold Navy Pride Through Color Guard Service, by LCDR Alicia Sacks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Honoring Tradition: NMRTC Rota Sailors Uphold Navy Pride Through Color Guard Service